Naved861/TD/TD Submission.md

 ### **Part 2: Funnel Debugging via Prompt-Based Diagnosis**

-[cite\_start]Here is a mock funnel dataset and a row-by-row diagnosis to identify and fix failures[cite: 28, 31].
+Here is a mock funnel dataset and a row-by-row diagnosis to identify and fix failures.

 #### **Mock Funnel Dataset**